Applied Inorganic Chemistry Award

 The Applied Inorganic Chemistry Award, established in 2008, is conferred biennially by the Dalton division of the Royal Society of Chemistry for "outstanding contributions to the development of any branch of inorganic chemistry which has an application in industry."
 The winner gives a lecture tour in the UK, and receives a medal and £2000.
+The award was discontinued in 2020.